Lok Janshakti Party: History

 In 2000, late Ram Vilas Paswan formed the Lok Janshakti Party as its president.
 Along with Paswan, his brother, Ram Chandra Paswan, Capt.
 Jai Narain Prasad Nishad and Ramesh Jigajinagi also joined the party.

 LJP contested the polls in alliance with the Indian National Congress and the Rashtriya Janata Dal (RJD) and won four Lok Sabha seats.
 Ram Vilas Paswan remained a Union Minister in Ministry of Chemicals and Fertilizers and Ministry of Steel.

 In the 2005 Bihar assembly polls held in February, the party contested in alliance with the Congress and against the RJD and won 29 assembly seats.
 However no alliance could secure majority and the party refused to support any alliance to form the Government.
-There were rumours that certain party MLAs were ready to defect to Janata Dal (United) (JD(U)) allowing the formation of an NDA Government.
 In a controversial episode, President's rule was imposed in the State and after a few months Bihar's state assembly was dissolved.
 Elections were again held in October 2005 in which NDA came to power with a thumping majority with Nitish Kumar as the Chief Minister.
 The LPJ had fielded its candidates in 203 constituencies but could only win 10 seats.

 The party contested the 2009 Lok Sabha General elections in an alliance called the Fourth Front, which constituted the Rashtriya Janata Dal, Lok Janshakti Party and the Samajwadi Party.
 This move proved to be disastrous, since LJP couldn't win a single seat, and RJD were reduced to 4 seats in the Lok Sabha.
 After the election Laloo Prasad Yadav, admitted that it was a mistake to leave the UPA, and gave unconditional support to Manmohan Singh and the newly formed UPA government.